Tarifit: Dialects

-There is no consensus on what varieties are considered Riffian and not, the difference of opinion mainly lie in the easternmost dialects of the Iznasen and the westernmost dialects of Senhaja de Sraïr and Ketama.
-Dialects include West-Riffian (Al Hoceima), Central-Riffian (Nador) and East-Riffian (Berkane).
-Iznasen (Beni Znassen) is counted as a dialect in Kossman (1999), but Blench (2006) classifies it as one of the closely related Mzab–Wargla languages.
+There is no consensus on what varieties are considered Tarifit.
+Disagreement mainly concerns the easternmost dialects of the Iznasen and the westernmost dialects of Senhaja de Sraïr.
+Iznasen is counted as a dialect in Kossman (1999), but Blench (2006) classifies it as one of the closely related Mzab–Wargla languages.

-Lafkioui (2020) argues that the Berber varieties of the Rif area (North, Northwest, and Northeast Morocco), – including the varieties of the Senhaja (westernmost group) and of the Iznasen (easternmost group) – form a language continuum with 5 stable core aggregates:
+Lafkioui (2020) argues that the Berber varieties of the Rif area – including the varieties of the Senhaja and of the Iznasen – form a language continuum with five stable core aggregates: